Sunhaloo/Obsidian-Publishing/Learning/C Programming Language/Sorting Algos - C/Bubble Sort - C.md

 >[!note]
 >If you want to learn more about Bubble Sort Algorithm
 >I have made a simple note [[Bubble Sort - Python#What is Bubble Sort? | here]].
-If you want to learn more about time complexity and stuff; just use Google / YouTube University!
+If you want to learn more about time complexity and stuff; just use Google / use YouTube University!

 # Bubble Sort Code - 1D Array